Yale University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Yale, approximately 8% of students took out student loans averaging $5,025 a year.
-That adds up to $20,100 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Yale, approximately 6% of students took out student loans averaging $5,262 a year.
+That adds up to $21,048 over four years for those students.

-How Much Money Do Yale Graduates Make?students who graduate with a bachelor's degree from Yale make about $83,200 a year during their first few years of employment after graduation.
+How Much Money Do Yale Graduates Make?bachelor's degree recipients from Yale make around $83,200 per year during the early years of their employment.
 That's great news for Yale students since it is 109% more than the average college graduate's salary of $39,802 per year.

 Location of Yale University